HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Two methods work.
 You need to pick one and commit to it for at least 12 months.

 Debt Avalanche — Pay your highest interest rate first.
 Makes the most mathematical sense.
-On a $38,000 multi-card balance at mixed APRs between 19% and 24%, the avalanche saves $3,000–$6,000 in total interest compared to any other order.
-If you are motivated by numbers and find it easy to stay on a plan, this is the method that costs you the least.
+On a $38,000 multi-card balance at mixed APRs between 19% and 24%, the avalanche can save thousands in total interest compared to weaker payment orders.

 Once you have chosen your method: